Our 2018 performance

 The Group’s 52-week like-on-like gross margin of 19.45% is marginally lower than that of the prior year (2017: 19.63%), caused primarily by margin pressure in Game and Massfresh, which was partially offset by the increased sales participation of higher-margin retail customers in Massbuild.
 Margin was adversely impacted by negative adjustments for inventory and cost of sales in Massfresh.

-Other income increased by 8.3% to R234.9 million, mainly due to the increase in dividends received from our unlisted investments (cell captives).
-Included in other income are dividends from unlisted investments, financial services’ income, fair value adjustment on the cell captives and insurance proceeds on non-property, plant and equipment (PP&E) items.
+Other income decreased by 1.7% to R231.0 million, mainly due to the decrease in dividends received from our cell captives.
+Other items in other income are financial services’ income, fair value adjustments on the cell captives and insurance proceeds on non-property, plant and equipment (PP&E) items.

 Foreign exchange loss